Evaluation of Audio Compression Codecs: Abstract

 \section{Abstract}

 { Perceptual quality of audio is the combination of aural accuracy and listener-perceived sound fidelity.
-It is how humans respond to the accuracy, intelligibility, and fidelity of aural media.
-Today this fidelity is also heavily influenced by the use of audio compression codecs for storing aural media in digital form.
-We argue that, when choosing an audio compression codec, users should not only look at compression efficiency but also consider the sonic perceptual quality properties of available audio compression codecs.
+It defines how humans respond to the accuracy, intelligibility, and fidelity of aural media.
+Today this fidelity is also heavily influenced by the use of audio-compression codecs used for storing aural media in digital form.
+We argue that, when choosing an audio-compression codec, users should not only look at compression efficiency but also consider the sonic perceptual quality properties of available audio-compression codecs.

-We evaluate several commonly used audio compression codecs in terms of compression performance as well as their sonic perceptual quality via codec performance measurements, visualizations, and PEAQ scores.
-We demonstrate how perceptual quality is affected by digital audio compression techniques, providing insights for users in the process of choosing a digital audio compression scheme.
+We evaluate several audio-compression codecs, traditional as well as AI-based, in terms of compression performance and their sonic perceptual quality via codec-performance measurements, various visualization techniques, and a family of PEAQ scores.
+We demonstrate how perceptual quality is affected by digital audio-compression techniques, providing insights for a wide range of users in the process of choosing a digital audio-compression scheme.

 } {\sffamily\bfseries Keywords}: Audio Codecs, Audio Compression, Information Visualization, Quantitative and Qualitative Audio Evaluation, PEAQ